kotcrab/ocr-reader/README.md

 ## Usage

-After starting the app you will see its url in the terminal window, usually that will be http://localhost:3000.
+After starting the app you will see its URL in the terminal window, usually that will be http://localhost:3000.
 Open this address in your browser to access the app.

 ### Reader